539hex/crun/README.md

-# crun - Shell plugin to compilen and run .c files
+# Crun - Shell plugin to compile and run .c files

 A convenient shell plugin that streamlines the process of compiling and running C programs in a single command.